Hailie Deegan: Personal life

-Deegan is the daughter of Brian Deegan, a motocross rider, off-road racer, and former X Games athlete.
-Her younger brothers Haiden and Hudson have also competed in motocross.
+Deegan is the daughter of Brian Deegan, founder of Metal Mulisha, a motocross rider, freestyle motocross, off-road racer, and multi-time X Games gold medalist.
+Her younger brother Haiden Deegan is a professional AMA supercross and motocross racer, and was the 2023 AMA SMX 250 champion.
+Her youngest brother Hudson has also competed in motocross.
 Deegan is in a relationship with dirt track racer and former NASCAR driver Chase Cabre.
 Cabre served as her co-driver in the 2022 Mint 400.
+On October 27, 2023, Deegan announced her engagement to Cabre in an Instagram post.

 She attended Rancho Christian High School in her hometown of Temecula, California.
 Deegan currently splits time between her two residences in California and Mooresville, North Carolina.

-Politics

 At the 2020 Daytona 500, Deegan expressed interest in meeting President Donald Trump, tweeting the morning of the race, "Today's goal.
 Get my helmet signed by Trump."
 Trump's son, Donald Trump Jr., also attended the race and connected Deegan with President Trump, leading him to sign Deegan's helmet and pose for pictures with her.

-Controversies

 In September 2020, Deegan was criticized when comments surfaced from an audio podcast in which she called the COVID-19 pandemic a "hoax."
-On January 10, 2021, she again attracted criticism for using an ableist slur during an iRacing livestream on her Twitch channel.
+In January 2021, she attracted criticism for calling another player a "retard" during an iRacing livestream on her Twitch channel.
 Deegan subsequently apologized after video of the incident was posted to social media.
 The next day, NASCAR announced that Deegan would be required to take sensitivity training prior to the start of the 2021 season.

-Philanthropy

-For Thanksgiving in 2020, Deegan partnered with Ford to deliver 3,325 pounds of turkey to families in Detroit.
-The amount of weight was the maximum payload rating of the new 2021 Ford F-150.
-During the Christmas holiday season the following month, Deegan partnered with fellow Ford driver Joey Logano to deliver hams and facemasks to North Carolina-based foundations.